TowerBuilders/learning-center/docs/smartContract/invoking.md

 There are two different ways to invoke another contract: `RegisterAppCall` and `DynamicAppCall`

 There are no difference in costs between `RegisterAppCall` and `DynamicAppCall` - so it's completely up to you which to use.
-However, `DynamicAppCall` is more powerful than `RegisterAppCall` and is the recommended solution.

 ## Register App Call